-The Top 10 stories have been page marked, click on the links below for the articles.
+The Top 10 stories have been page marked; click on the links below for the articles.

 30-Day Gratitude Challenge

 I haven’t kept count of the number of words churned in the last 30 days, but I’m reasonably sure it’s somewhere over 30000, on gratitude alone!
-Have you ever watched a video or read an article about how to achieve something, and felt encouraged to give it a try?
+Have you ever watched a video or read an article about how to achieve something and felt encouraged to give it a try?
 You start on the journey full of hope but wonder if it works.
-I’ve come across comments from people asking if a remedy works, some do respond, while others leave you second guessing.
+I’ve come across comments from people asking if a remedy works.
+Some do respond, while others leave you second-guessing.
 I can tell you that practising gratitude works wonders, and I hope some of my reflections have inspired you.

 A Testimony of Faith!

 Pretty sure that one day, I’ll come back to you with substantial evidence that all things work for your good if you put your hope and trust in the Lord.
 Give thanks, even when you’re facing battles that you don’t understand.
-Be grateful, even for the smallest things.
+Be grateful, even for the most minor things.
 Remember that someone is praying for what you have right now.
 There’s a common saying that, “you don’t know what you’ve got until it’s gone.”
 I can tell you that practising gratitude will keep many regrets at bay!

 Thank you for reading.